 Seats are laid out in a 1-2-1 arrangement, with every seat positioned away from the aisle.
 This reverse herringbone layout is a favorite among frequent travelers for maximizing both personal space and privacy.
 It’s a winner.

-Every seat is more or less identical, so your only real consideration is the distance from the galleys and lavatories.
+Every seat in EVA Air business class is more or less identical, so your only real consideration is the distance from the galleys and lavatories.
 We chose seats D and G in row 3 – far enough away from the forward galley, but still close to the front of the plane.
 It was perfect.